daothinh/learning-assembly/README.md

 `rax` is used for the return value of the function being called, and the function being called might use rcx as a counter.

-#### Callee saved
-These registers are preserved/saved accross function calls so if the called function needs to use these registers it has to store and the restore them.

 ### Calling Conventions
 The C calling conventions used on `32-bit x86` processor are the following: